-Champagne, red wine and Mass on tap for nun’s 117th birthday
+COVID-defying nun toasts 117th birthday with wine and prayer

-Question: How do you fit 117 candles onto a birthday cake for the world’s second-oldest person?
-Answer: You can’t.
+Question: How does one cram enough candles onto a birthday cake for one of the world’s oldest survivors of COVID-19?
+Answer: With 117 candles, you can’t.

 A French nun who is believed to be the world’s second-oldest person was celebrating her 117th birthday in style on Thursday.
-There were plans for Champagne and red wine, a feast with her favorite dessert, a Mass in her honor, and other treats to toast Sister André’s exceptional longevity through two world wars and a recent bout of COVID-19.
+There were plans for Champagne and red wine, a feast with her favorite dessert, a Mass in her honor, and other treats to toast Sister André’s exceptional longevity through two world wars and a recent coronavirus infection.

 “It’s a big day,” David Tavella, the communications manager for the nun’s care home in the southern French city of Toulon, told The Associated Press.
 “She is in great shape.
 I went to see her this morning.
 She is really happy.
 She wanted me to tell her the schedule for the day again.”